 Rep. Glenn knows mid-Michigan families are facing the highest increase in the cost of living in 40 years.
 Inflation has skyrocketed to 9.1 percent as of June 2022.
 Earlier this year, it was 10.6 percent in Michigan, which will cost the average Michigan family $6,430 extra this year!

 That’s why Rep. Glenn voted to suspend our state gas tax for six months, and introduced House Bill 5971 to eliminate the automatic annual gas tax increase that took effect in 2022, a time-delayed “tax hike time bomb” that was part of a gas tax increase passed seven years ago!

 As state senator, Rep. Glenn will work to restore America’s energy independence and will vote to keep Line 5 open — to bring down the price of fuel oil and gas.
 Awash in billions of federal COVID relief dollars, she voted to cut state income taxes across the board and supports repealing the tax on retirement — to help mid-Michigan families make ends meet!

 Funding the Police

-  Chairing the House Appropriations Subcommittee on State Police in her first term, Rep. Glenn won increased funding for law enforcement and worked to ensure law-abiding Americans remain free to exercise their Constitutional rights, including the Second Amendment.
+Chairing the House Appropriations Subcommittee on State Police in her first term, Rep. Glenn won increased funding for law enforcement and worked to ensure law-abiding Americans remain free to exercise their Constitutional rights to defend themselves, their homes, and their families.